» Board of Directors | Members

 To remain competitive and sharpen his business skills Justin pursued an MBA from Chapman, graduating in 2008.
 Since then he's been working as a product manager at CoreLogic (CLGX), an Irvine-based international data and analytics corporation.
 In addition, he also is currently the vice president at the CoreLogic Toastmasters Club.

-An Orange native, you can find him outdoors playing sports and enjoying all Southern California has offer in his free time.
+An Orange native, when he's not applying his skills to his day job, you can find him outdoors playing sports and enjoying all Southern California has to offer.

 B.S. business administration '81